Do It Yourself Lymphatic Massage

 Did you know that you can give yourself a quick, do it yourself lymphatic massage that will help your body eliminate toxins and also supports good hormone function?

 I learned this self lymphatic massage technique while attending a holistic healing workshop a few months ago, based on the work of Donna Eden and Dr. David Feinstein.
-Ever since then, I’ve been giving myself a quick daily lymphatic massage (I do it when I’m in my infrared sauna because doing so enhances my body’s ability to eliminate those toxins!).
+Ever since then, I’ve been giving myself a quick daily lymphatic massage.
 It only takes a few minutes and it’s such a simple habit that really does make a big difference in your health!

 Why is it important to give yourself a self lymphatic massage?

-The truth is, even though we have amazing detoxification systems in our body (kidneys, liver, skin, lymphatic system, etc), it was never designed to handle the toxic load of today’s world.
-Our body can’t keep up with all these toxins!
+The truth is, we have amazing detoxification systems in our body (kidneys, liver, skin, lymphatic system, etc) and it was never designed to handle the chemicals of today’s world.
+For a lot of us, our bodies can’t keep up with all these toxins.
 Studies show that 100 percent of human fat cell biopsies contain elevated levels of harmful toxins.
-And when toxins accumulate in the body, health suffers.
+And when toxins accumulate in the body, physical health suffers.

 The necessity for moving toxins out of the body is a key principle in holistic medicine.

-And it’s key for getting and staying healthy in today’s toxic world!
-If we want to be healthy in today’s world we’ve got to keep our body’s detox pathways running properly so our body can get rid of these toxins that are making us sick.
+And it’s one of the major keys for getting and staying healthy in today’s toxic world!
+If we want to be healthy in today’s world we’ve got to keep our body’s detox pathways running properly so our body can get rid of these toxins that can make us sick.

 One of the body’s detoxification pathways is the lymphatic system.
 The lymphatic system is the body’s built-in sanitation center.
 It’s responsible for carrying away and filtering out toxins and waste from every cell, tissue and organ.
 The accumulation of toxins cause blockages and congestion in the flow of lymph so it becomes less and less effective at doing it’s job properly.
 When the lymphatic points become clogged, every system in the body is compromised!
 Can you see why it’s so important to keep this system running smoothly and properly?